-

 Mask-Fit Insurance

 If you are considering trying a mask for the first time, you can confidently order using Mask Fit Insurance.
-Mask Fit Insurance costs £14.99 for nasal masks and £19.99 for full-face masks and allows you to return a mask for a refund if it is unsuitable.
-You can find full details of the mask-fit insurance on the product page.
+Mask Fit Insurance costs £14.99 for nasal masks and £19.99 for full-face masks.
+Mask-fit insurance allows you to return a mask for a refund if it is unsuitable.

-Clean your mask in the morning after each night’s use with some CPAP mask wipes or warm, soapy water.
-Please be aware that non-specific CPAP mask wipes may contain alcohol, which can damage your mask.
+Clean your mask in the morning after each night’s use with some Sleep Apnoea mask wipes or warm, soapy water.
+Please be aware that non-specific mask wipes may contain alcohol, which can damage your mask.

-- Rinse the mask thoroughly in warm, drinking-quality water.
+- Rinse the parts thoroughly in warm, drinking-quality water.

-- Place the mask on a flat surface on a towel to dry naturally.
-Avoid placing the mask in direct sunlight or on a radiator.
+- Place the parts on a flat surface on a towel to dry naturally.
+Avoid placing them in direct sunlight or on a radiator

-For a comprehensive guide, see our article: How to effectively clean your CPAP equipment.
+For a comprehensive guide, see our article: How to effectively clean your equipment.

 For more information on solving mask leaks – check out our comprehensive guide.